Watch or Listen Now

 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

-Welcome to Deliberate Leaders I am your host Allison Dunn, owner of Deliberate Directions and founder of the Deliberate Leaders Podcast dedicated to helping leaders build strong and thriving businesses.
+Welcome to Deliberate Leaders I am your host Allison Dunn, Executive Business Coach and founder of the Deliberate Leaders Podcast dedicated to helping leaders build strong and thriving businesses.
 Each episode we feature inspiring interviews to help you on your leadership journey.
 And today’s guest is no exception.
 Today we have with us Kyle Gillette, who is the owner of Gillette Solutions.
 He is a business consultant, executive coach and author who focuses on helping businesses get the right people in the right seats in the right direction.
 Welcome, Kyle.
 It’s great to have you here with us today.

 Yeah, thank you.
 I’m excited to do this interview with you and chat about see what see where we go with this thing.